-All the pans have decorative moulded sides, and a hollow tube or space coming up through the middle.
+All the pans have decorative moulded sides.
+Some designs also have a hollow tube or space coming up through the middle.
 They are usually made of heavy cast aluminum.
-They are all-one piece pans, and come in a wide range of sizes.
-The pans are made by the Nordic Ware® of the Nordicware Company in St Louis Park, Minnesota.
+They are all one-piece pans, and come in a wide range of sizes.
+The pans are made by the Nordic Ware® Company in St Louis Park, Minnesota.

-A cake baked in a Bundt® Pan, once turned out, has decorative sides on it with a crusty surface.
+A cake baked in a Bundt® pan, once turned out, has decorative sides on it with a crusty surface.
 The cake can be glazed, frosted (aka iced), or dusted with icing sugar.
-For the cake batter, you can use a cake mix, or a home recipe.
-The middle space can be filled with something such as whipped cream or ice cream, if desired.
+For the cake batter, you can use a cake mix, or a scratch recipe.
+Any middle space can be filled with something such as whipped cream or ice cream, if desired.

 |Pan Volume||Bundt Pan Design|

 Non-stick ones need to be greased and floured despite the fact that they are non-stick.
-As the non-stick pans age, this helps the non-stick getting less non-stick during use.
-Even with new ones, though it’s important: the flour gives the batter something to cling to as it rises during baking.
+As the non-stick pans age, the non-stick may get less non-stick during use.
+Even with new non-stick ones, though, it’s important: the flour gives the batter something to cling to as it rises during baking.
 The flour might not stick well to all areas of the pan, but do what you can.

-The pans should be only 3/4 filled with batter.
-Baking time can take anywhere from 30 to 60 minutes for the 10 and 12 cup sizes, depending on the recipe.
+The pans should be only ¾ filled with batter.
+Baking time can take anywhere from 30 to 60 minutes for the 10 and 12 cup sizes (2.3 litres and 2.8), depending on the recipe.
 The mini sizes take 15 to 35 minutes.

 Some people give the following trick to get the cake out intact: when the cake is done, as soon as you remove it out of the oven, set the pan (right-side up) on a tea towel in the sink that has been doused with boiling hot water.
 Let it stand there for 10 to 20 seconds, then take the cake out of the sink, and invert it on a wire cooling rack right away.

-A double-layer cake mix will fill a 10 cup Bundt pan perfectly.
+A double-layer cake mix will fill a 10 cup (2.3 litres) Bundt pan perfectly.

 In addition to Pillsbury ingredients, the “Tunnel of Fudge Cake” recipe also called for Land O’Lakes brand butter.
-The Land O’Lakes company (of Minneapolis, Minnesota, right near Nordic Ware) ran ads in newspapers across America, giving the recipe, promoting the role of its butter the cake, and offering a special deal on Bundt pans: “With the special coupon on the Land O’Lakes Butter package and only $3.00, you can get the authentic Teflon-coated Bundt Pan (with nylon spatula) in which to bake your “Tunnel-of-Fudge” Cake. ($5.00 value)” [Ed.: you actually needed two Land O’Lakes guarantee panels.]
+The Land O’Lakes company (of Minneapolis, Minnesota, right near Nordic Ware) ran ads in newspapers across America, giving the recipe, promoting the role of its butter in the cake, and offering a special deal on Bundt pans: “With the special coupon on the Land O’Lakes Butter package and only $3.00, you can get the authentic Teflon-coated In the late 1960s, Nordic Ware added “Teflon II” coated interiors to their pans.
+Bundt Pan (with nylon spatula) in which to bake your “Tunnel-of-Fudge” Cake. ($5.00 value)” [Ed.: you actually needed two Land O’Lakes guarantee panels.]

 In 1970 (or 1971), Pillsbury starting producing special boxed cake mixes just for Bundt pans.
-They licensed use of the Bundt name.
+They licensed the use of the Bundt name for these mixes.
 These special Bundt mixes were discontinued around 1998.